aeslaughter/moose/docs/content/utilities/documentation/moose_markdown/extensions/float.md

 ## Figures
 When writing documentation it is customary to reference figures within text by number.
 To create a numbered figure use the `!figure` markdown syntax.
-This syntax operates nearly identically to the `!image` syntax with two exceptions.
+This syntax operates nearly identically to the `!media` syntax with two exceptions.

-!image docs/media/memory_logger-plot_multi.png width=250px caption=The numbered prefix is automatically applied to the caption. id=fig:memory_logger
+!media docs/media/memory_logger-plot_multi.png width=250px caption=The numbered prefix is automatically applied to the caption. id=fig:memory_logger

 First, the caption will automatically be prefixed with the figure number (e.g., Figure \ref{fig:memory_logger}).
 The numbering begins at one and is reset on each page.
 The prefix "Figure" can be modified by setting the "prefix" option as in Figure \ref{fig:dark_mode}.

-!image docs/media/memory_logger-darkmode.png width=250px id=fig:dark_mode prefix=Fig. caption=The "prefix" setting changes the text that proceeds the number.
+!media docs/media/memory_logger-darkmode.png width=250px id=fig:dark_mode prefix=Fig. caption=The "prefix" setting changes the text that proceeds the number.

-!video http://clips.vorwaerts-gmbh.de/VfE.webm video-width=1500px padding-right=10px float=left id=big_buck_bunny caption=Big Buck Bunny is an open-source animated short.
+!media http://clips.vorwaerts-gmbh.de/VfE.webm video-width=1500px padding-right=10px float=left id=big_buck_bunny caption=Big Buck Bunny is an open-source animated short.

 Secondly, the "id" setting must be supplied.
 This defines the name to which the figure should be referred in the text.